 Lymphoedema can’t be cured and is commonly managed through physical therapy, compression bandage, exercises, massage and in some cases, medication.
 It’s aimed at managing the symptoms and helping patients cope with the condition.

-Researchers and surgeons at the Macquarie University Hospital are making inroads into the treatment of lymphoedema, and they’re gaining international attention in the process.
+Researchers and doctors at the Macquarie University Hospital are making inroads into the treatment of lymphoedema, and they’re gaining international attention in the process.
 By using liposuction, they hope to reduce the swelling, and increase the comfort of patient’s suffering from advanced lymphoedema.

 Over 50 patients have taken part in the Lymphoedema Program undergoing liposuction as a way to remove excess fluid and tissue that has built up as a result of the malfunctioning lymphatic system.